pradeeppattem/staticwebsite-S3-deploy-cloudformation/README.md

     image.png

 ## Errors/ Challenges Faced:
+I did use wrong template format version '2019-09-09' which gave the below error message.
+Updated it to the right version as in the below screenshot in the resolution.

 Error Message: An error occurred (ValidationError) when calling the CreateStack operation: Template format error: 2019-09-09 is not a supported value forAWSTemplateFormatVersion.

-I did use wrong template format version which was '2019-09-09'.
-Updated the version to the right version as in the below screenshot in the resolution.

 ## Resolution: Update the AWSTemplateFormatVersion to correct version - 2010-09-09
 ![Alt Text](./Version_Correction.png)